 Measure your revenue

-The number of coins you can earn is primarily based on how much hashrate you have.
-You can measure your estimated daily revenue by using your Thash/s to calculate the number of coins you can mine and then multiply this number by the current exchange rate for your target currency (e.g. USD or EUR).
+The number of coins you can earn is primarily based on how much hashrate you have and the level of mining difficulty.
+You can measure your estimated daily rewards by using your Thash/s to calculate the number of coins you can mine and then multiply this number by the current exchange rate for your target currency (e.g. USD or EUR).
 You can use this hashrate conversion tool if you prefer units other than Thash/s.

 Factors affecting profits